-This creamy turkey soup with quinoa is easy to make and is a healthy and hearty way to repurpose leftover turkey.
-It tastes great when you make it with chicken too!
+This creamy turkey soup with quinoa is easy to make and is a healthy and hearty way to repurpose leftover turkey or chicken.

 This post is sponsored by Milk Means More.